5 Types of Substance Use Treatment

 Having an array of available treatment options is a positive thing, but it can also seem overwhelming.
 Carrum Health can help you connect your employees with the high-quality substance use care they need and deserve.

-Carrum partners with substance use treatment centers of excellence—like Meadows Behavioral Health, Caron, Hazelden Betty Ford, and Recovery Centers of America—that meet the established criteria for high-quality substance use treatment.
+Carrum partners with substance use treatment centers of excellence—such as Hazelden Betty Ford—that meet the established criteria for high-quality substance use treatment.
 When an employee connects with Carrum, they’ll be paired with a dedicated clinical care navigator (a licensed clinician and certified substance use counselor) who will support them throughout their treatment and beyond.

 Finding the right substance use treatment option shouldn’t be the most challenging part of a person’s journey.
 With Carrum Health, you can help your employees identify and access treatment that suits their needs and sets them on the path to recovery.